 DFU SW is the lowest lever SW and can be uploaded even to an empty processor.
 But use it with caution because there is no HW vs. SW control, i.e., you can upload any SW to any HW, and in case mistakes are made, the wrong SW can in some cases, damage the hardware.

 Installing DfuSe can be an issue in some Windows configurations.
 See comments from one of the customers:

 “I discovered a solution in an online forum.
 Unzipping the driver file and running the executable isn’t enough to get the device to register in DFSuE mode.
 I had to dig deeper into that folder and install a separate windows 10 driver.
 There was no record of this information in any set of MarvelMind directions.
 I am including the link to the forum for your company’s further use in expanding any explanations or instructions. “

-This is the latest SW pack (v7.306) required for any Marvelmind hardware.
+This is the latest software (SW) pack required for any Marvelmind hardware (HW).
 It contains the SW for all Marvelmind beacons and modems except for the Super-Modem.
 The pack also includes the API.

-Some time ago, we introduced a system of constant updates.
+Some releases ago, we introduced a system of constant updates.
 Thus, we don’t wait for major or minor updates.
-We will update the pack as soon as there is an update in the following manner:
+We update the pack as soon as there is an update in the following manner:

 Thus, the best and latest SW is always available on the site without delay.
-Thus, the SW release changes below are just the latest changes.
+The SW release changes below are just the latest changes.
 Not between the SW versions, not version-to-version, but just the latest changes introduced to the SW pack in the constantly evolving SW pack.

 Always update the SW from the same SW pack upon getting the equipment.
 Update the SW to all beacons, modem, and the Dashboard.
 Always from the same SW pack only.
 And remember to press the Default button to have the default settings for each piece of equipment.